 Prepare a baking sheet with parchment paper or a silpat liner.
 Set aside.

 Place butter in a large microwave safe bowl and heat in microwave until melted.

-Add brown sugar, granulated sugar, sweetened condensed milk, corn syrup and salt and stir well to combine.
+Add brown sugar, granulated sugar, sweetened condensed milk, and corn syrup and stir well to combine.
 Fill a small cup with ice and water and set aside.

 Return bowl to microwave and cook mixture on HIGH power for 6 minutes*.

 Use hot pads to carefully remove the bowl from the microwave.
 Spoon a small spoonful of the caramel into the bowl of ice water.
-Use your fingers to pinch the caramel—it should form into a pliable ball (not too soft or too hard.)
+Use your fingers to pinch the caramel—it should form into a pliable ball (not too soft, but pliable and not hard.)
 If it wont come together to form a ball in your fingers, return it to the microwave for an additional 30 seconds, and test again..

 Stir vanilla into hot caramel.
 Stir in chopped pecans.

 Drop spoonfuls of the mixture onto the parchment paper lined baking sheet to create individual mounds of caramel candy.
 (I usually get about 20, but you can make the candies as small or large as you like).
 Refrigerate until set, about 20 minutes.